JSBmanD/docs/pages/deep-linked-ads/leveraging-fraud-rules.md

 But not to worry, blocked events are still deep linked, so blocking would not affect the user experience of a real user.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Enabling Fraud Rules"
+  "title": "Enabling Fraud Rules",
-	This feature is not available via your dashboard.
-Please contact [Support](mailto:support@branch.io) if you want to enable fraud rules on your account.
+  "body": "This feature is not available via your dashboard.
+Please contact [Support](mailto:support@branch.io) if you want to enable fraud rules on your account."
+}
+[/block]

 ## Recommended Fraud Rules